stoeps13/connections-doc/source/admin/admin/t_admin_profiles_create_iterator_connector.md

     You must populate the $dn attribute in the work entry.
 You can populate all the data from the source by mapping all attributes.
 You can use the mapping functionality to map fields from their names in your source into the fields expected by Profiles; you do not have to perform that mapping in your connector.
 The $dn attribute is the only required attribute name you must provide at this point in the process.

+    !!! note
-    **Note:** To help get started with Security Directory Integrator, go to the [Learning TDI](http://www.tdi-users.org/twiki/bin/view/Integrator/LearningTDI) site.
+    To help get started with Security Directory Integrator, go to the [Learning TDI](http://www.tdi-users.org/twiki/bin/view/Integrator/LearningTDI) site.
 You can also refer to the [Security Directory Integrator product documentation](https://www.ibm.com/docs/sdi/7.2.0) for more information.

 3. Export your iterator solution by completing the following steps:

+    !!! note
-    **Note:** You can package the iterator connector together with the lookup assembly line, which is best practice although not a required step.
+    You can package the iterator connector together with the lookup assembly line, which is best practice although not a required step.

     1. Shift-click the assembly lines that comprise your iterator solution in the Security Directory Integrator Config Editor.